Table of Contents

 Along with degaussing, there is also asset shredding, and data wiping which can be used for data destruction.
 Wiping is often used for businesses wanting to reuse their assets.
 But if you’re looking for physical data destruction, shredding is a quick and often cheaper option.

-Determining your size of shred
+Determining the size of the shred

 Many businesses often choose to opt for physical destruction or data erasure.
 However, physical data destruction can come with its own challenges as there are different levels you can destroy your assets to.
 This is called the ‘size of shred’ and to properly dispose of your data bearing assets, you need to know which level you require.